w3f/polkadot-spec/docs/id-cryptography-encoding.md

 ###### Definition -def-num- Stash Key {#defn-stash-key}
 :::definition

 The **Stash key** is a type of account that is intended to hold a large amount of funds.
 As a result, one may actively participate with a stash key, keeping the stash key offline in a secure location.
 It can also be used to designate a Proxy account to vote in governance proposals.
-The Stash key holds the majority of the users’ funds and should neither be shared with anyone, saved on an online device, nor used to submit extrinsics.
 :::

 :::info Controller accounts are deprecated
 Controller accounts and controller keys are no longer supported.
 For more information, see [Polkadot wiki](https://wiki.polkadot.network/docs/learn-controller) or a more  detailed discussion [ here](https://forum.polkadot.network/t/staking-controller-deprecation-plan-staking-ui-leads-comms/2748).
-The following definition will be remove soon.
+The following definition will be removed soon.
 :::

 ###### Definition -def-num- Controller Key {#defn-controller-key}